John P. Cunha, DO, FACOEP

 What is metastatic liver cancer?

 Metastatic cancer is cancer that has spread from the place where it first started to another place in the body.
-Metastatic liver cancer is a condition where cancer from other organs has spread to the liver.
+Metastatic cancer in the liver is a condition where cancer from other organs has spread to the liver.
 Here the liver cells are basically normal.
 Metastatic cancer has the same name and same type of cancer cells as the original cancer.
 The most common cancers that spread to the liver are breast, colon, bladder, kidney, ovary, pancreas, stomach, uterus, and lungs.
+Metastatic liver cancer is a rare condition that occurs when cancer originates in the liver and spreads to other organs in the body.

 Some people with metastatic tumors do not have symptoms.
 Their metastases are found by X-rays or other tests.
 Abdominal swelling or jaundice (yellowing of the skin) can indicate cancer has spread to the liver.